-Supreme Court nominee Gorsuch stakes out independence from Trump
+Gorsuch says he would have no problem ruling against Trump

 For subscribers: Trump’s Supreme Court pick Neil Gorsuch may be most traditional choice he’s made

-Despite slim chances of blocking his nomination in the Republican-led Senate, Democrats have raised questions about Gorsuch’s suitability for the job.
+In a Twitter post during the hearing on Tuesday, Trump praised Gorsuch as “the kind of judge we need” for the high court.

+If Gorsuch is confirmed by the Senate, as expected, he would restore a narrow 5-4 conservative court majority.
+The seat has been vacant for 13 months, since the death of conservative justice Antonin Scalia.
+Democrats have slim chances of blocking his nomination in the Republican-led Senate.

+Senate Democrats and liberal activists have criticized Trump for promising to nominate a jurist who would pass an anti-abortion “litmus test.”
+Gorsuch said no one in the nomination process ever asked him for commitments or promises on how he would rule in any case.

 “I have offered no promises on how I’d rule in any case to anyone.
-And I don’t think it’s appropriate for a judge to do so, no matter who’s doing the asking.
-And I don’t, because everybody wants a fair judge to come to their case with an open mind and to decide it on the facts and the law,” Gorsuch told the committee.
+And I don’t think it’s appropriate for a judge to do so, no matter who’s doing the asking,” Gorsuch told the committee.

-Senate Democrats and liberal activists have criticized Trump for promising to nominate a jurist who would pass an anti-abortion “litmus test.”
-Gorsuch said on Tuesday that no one in the nomination process ever asked him for commitments or promises on how he would rule in any case.
-“I wasn’t about to become a party to such a thing,” Gorsuch said.

 Gorsuch said Supreme Court precedents deserve respect, even as he sidestepped answering whether he thought a series of contentious cases from the past had been decided correctly.
 He said it would be “beginning of the end” of the independent judiciary if judges had to indicate how they would rule in future cases.

 Grassley and Dianne Feinstein, the senior Democrat on the committee, asked Gorsuch about the Supreme Court’s landmark 1973 ruling in the case Roe v.
 Wade, which legalized abortion in the United States.
+Many conservatives want that ruling overturned.

-Feinstein asked Gorsuch whether that ruling should be considered a “super precedent.”
+Feinstein asked Gorsuch whether that ruling should be considered a “super precedent” because its central holding has been upheld in subsequent cases.
 “It has been reaffirmed many times,” Gorsuch responded, although he offered no view on whether it was properly decided.

 ’A GOOD JUDGE’